tassosblackg/Deep4Deep/README.md

 With this technique we sample the signal and group past,current and future windows with a specific sampling-period for the parts of the signal and build frames.These frames will be used to feed them in our CNN model.

-*Other feature extraction technique for sound signal is MFCC*
+*Other feature extraction technique for sound signal is MFCC.*

 **More infos:**